 Samuelsen taught at Wright State University in Dayton, Ohio before returning to BYU to join the Theatre and Media Arts faculty in 1992.
 He became head of the Playwriting program in 1999.
 He has also taught as an adjunct faculty member in the Religion department.

-As a playwright, Samuelsen has had seventeen plays professionally produced in Utah, Indiana, Louisiana, New York, and California.
-Some of his plays include Gadianton, which has seen three professional productions across the country, A Love Affair with Electrons, Family, The Plan,' and The Way We're Wired, which was most recently produced by the Nauvoo Theatrical Society as part of their inaugural season.
+As a playwright, Samuelsen has had many plays professionally produced in throughout the United States.
+Some of his plays include Gadianton, which has seen three professional productions across the country, A Love Affair with Electrons, Family, The Plan, and The Way We're Wired, which was produced by the Nauvoo Theatrical Society as part of their inaugural season.

 His novel, Singled Out, was published by Cornerstone Publishing in 2000.
 He is also a staff writer for the on-line satirical magazine The Sugarbeet.
-He was also featured in the book Conversations with Mormon Authors, edited by Chris Bigelow.
-He has also published scholarly articles on 19th and 20th century Scandanavian Theatre, and more recently, on LDS film.
+He was featured in the book Conversations with Mormon Authors, edited by Chris Bigelow and published scholarly articles on 19th and 20th century Scandanavian Theatre, and more recently, on LDS film.

 In 2014, the Plan-B Theatre Company, in Salt Lake City, Utah, dedicated their season as a "Season of Eric" in which they showcased four of Samuelsen's plays: Nothing Personal, Radio Hour: Fairyana, Clearing Bombs, and 3.